 All analyses were carried out in triplicates.
 Data were presented as mean ± SEM.
 The significance of difference between the control and treated groups was determined using two way analysis of variance (ANOVA), followed by Student's t-test.
 P value of 0.05 or 0.01 was considered as significant.

 DISSCUSSION Diarrhoea is due to imbalance between the absorptive and secretory mechanisms in the intestinal tract, associated with excess loss of fluid in the faeces.
-Castor oil produces diarrhoeal effect due to its active component of recinoleic acid, inhibition of intestinal Na+, K+-ATP ace activity to reduce normal fluid absorption, activation of adenylyl cyclase, stimulation of prostaglandin formation, platelet-activating factor and recently nitric oxide was contribute to the diarrhoeal effect of castor oil12.
+Castor oil produces diarrhoeal effect due to its active component of ricinoleic acid, inhibition of intestinal Na+, K+-ATP ace activity to reduce normal fluid absorption, activation of adenylyl cyclase, stimulation of prostaglandin formation, platelet-activating factor and recently nitric oxide was contribute to the diarrhoeal effect of castor oil12.
 Since the alcoholic extract successfully inhibits the castor oil induced diarrhoea, the action might be via anti-secretary mechanism.

 Loperamide at present is one of the most efficacious and widely employed anti diarrheal agents and effectively antagonizes the action of castor oil due to its antimotility and antisecretary property13.